A-Z of Important Facts

 Parents and caregivers are reminded that it is not necessary to wait for the scheduled interviews if you have and concerns regarding your child’s progress at school.
 Please feel welcome to talk with the class teacher and if necessary make a time to see them after school

-In term 4 of each year, prior to commencing school, kindergarten children have the opportunity to participate in a transition program to help prepare and orient them, and their families for life at school.
+In term 2 and 4 of each year, prior to commencing school, kindergarten children have the opportunity to participate in a transition program to help prepare and orient them, and their families for life at school.
 The timing of the visits is coordinated with our feeder kindergartens and children generally build up their time at school over the course of the visits.
 Enrolment packages are distributed at the beginning of the K-R transition process.

 School timetable